7 things LCBO employees in Toronto wish you knew

 Having spent nearly a decade working for the LCBO in Toronto, I still to this day find myself sympathizing with many of the employees any time I shop there.

 While it's a relatively well-paying job backed by a strong union, there are plenty of difficulties surrounding the role of safely providing people with alcohol.

-The past year has helped us realize just how valuable front-line retail employees are, so here are a few things you can keep in mind to help make their lives easier.
+The past couple of years has helped us realize just how valuable front-line retail employees are, so here are a few things you can keep in mind to help make their lives easier.

 Did you find everything you were looking for?
 Do you have Air Miles?
 Can I get your postal code?
 Would you like to make a donation?

 LCBO employees ask a lot of questions and dislike it as much as you do.
 Much like any retail job, upper management is responsible for various programs being stacked onto one another and the onslaught of questions that come with it.

 At the LCBO, everything from number of donations to amount of postal codes collected is tracked and employees could face discipline if they don't meet a certain quota.
 Having customers who lash out from annoyance only makes the whole ordeal worse for everyone involved.

 Nearly every day at the LCBO, some customer complains that the price of whatever they're buying is cheaper at another location, which is simply impossible as individual stores have no control over price points.

 All prices are set directly by the board and when a change is made it applies to not only all LCBO stores, but also any beer store, wine shop, or other retail outlets where alcohol may be sold within Ontario.